This preschool in Alaska changed lives for parents and kids alike. Why did it have to close?

 In rural Alaska, the federally funded Head Start preschool program has helped parents earn college degrees

-WASILLA, Alaska -- She was a teenager, and the mother of a 2-year-old, when a knock came on the door of the trailer she called home.
+WASILLA, Alaska -- She was a teenager, and the mother of a 2-year-old, when a knock came on the door of her trailer.
 Two women were there to tell her about a federally funded preschool program called Head Start that was opening near her home in Chugiak.
 Would she be interested in enrolling her daughter?

-Bayne, who finished high school through correspondence courses after she got pregnant at 16, would go on to take a job with her child's Head Start.
-Her confidence buoyed, she returned to school to earn a bachelor's degree and a counseling certificate from the state.
-She would rise through the ranks of CCS Early Learning, the nonprofit that ran the region's Head Start centers, and would retire as a family partnerships coordinator, lending the same kind of help to families that she and her husband received.
+Bayne, who finished high school through correspondence after she got pregnant at 16, would go on to take a job with her child's Head Start.
+Her confidence buoyed, she returned to school to earn a bachelor's degree.

 “I learned so much," says Bayne, now 65.
 "How to take care of my children, how to advocate for them, how to have a voice for myself. ...
-They take you where you’re at, and they help you move forward to become a better person.”
+They help you move forward to become a better person.”

 In this part of Alaska, countless parents tell stories like Bayne’s.
 Head Start has helped them earn degrees that put them on track for better jobs.
-As drug addiction ravages the community, it has helped parents in recovery and educated children who have ended up in foster care.
-It has done this while readying youngsters for kindergarten, conditioning them for the school day's rhythms and teaching them how to be good friends and students.
+It has helped parents in recovery from drug addiction and educated children who have ended up in foster care.
+And it has readied youngsters for kindergarten.

 The impending closure is not for lack of need.
-This is the fastest-growing part of the 49th state, and the nonprofit's Head Start program has a waiting list.
-It can — and did — fill Meadow Lakes' three classrooms to capacity.
+The nonprofit's Head Start program has a waiting list.
+It can — and did — fill Meadow Lakes' three classrooms.

 The problem is with the grownups.